Ringworm (Tinea Corporis)

 How to Prevent Ringworm

 The fungus grows well on warm, dark, moist areas of the body.
-To prevent ringworm:
+To prevent ringworm from spreading to others:

-- Wash your hands well if you touch a ringworm rash or the hands of someone who has ringworm.
+- Wash hands well and right away if a ringworm rash is touched.

 When to Call the Doctor